mabel-dev/opteryx.dev/docs/get-started/external-standards/tpch.md

 The test suite for this benchmark is in the [Opteryx Benchmarking](https://github.com/mabel-dev/wrenchy-bench) repository.

+**Legal Notice**

 TPC-H is Copyright © 1993-2022 Transaction Processing Performance Council.
 The full TPC-H specification in PDF format can be found [here](https://www.tpc.org/TPC_Documents_Current_Versions/pdf/TPC-H_v3.0.1.pdf).

 TPC, TPC Benchmark, TPC-H are trademarks of the Transaction Processing Performance Council.